 Recommended high school preparation for an information technology concentration is two units of algebra.
 Opportunities are available to make up this deficiency.
 In this case, time required to complete an information technology concentration could be expected to increase.

-Coursework in this program helps prepare students for the hardware component of the CompTIA A+ certification.
-Elective coursework is available to help prepare for the software component of the CompTIA A+ certification.
+Coursework in this program helps prepare students for the hardware and software components of the CompTIA A+ certification.

 Highlighted text indicates a change from the original version of the Catalog.

 Information Technology Concentration